Saffron is one of the most valuable and expensive spices known worldwide, thanks to its color, flavor and medicinal properties.

 Saffron from different producer countries, picked and dried in different ways gives rise to different end qualities.

 There are various types of saffron at the global markets and each type may have a specific quality.
-So it's important to know more about it so that we can determine high quality saffron and also truly compare different products with different prices.
+So it is important to know more about it so that we can determine high quality saffron and also truly compare different products with different prices.

 There may be several types of saffron in the world but the most common types are the following:

-- This type of saffron sometimes may contain a very little yellow part that is considered a common grade of this kind and called "Negin poushal".
-This grade also has high quality (not highest) but suita-ble price.
+If this type of saffron contains a very little of style (yellow part), it is considered a common grade of this category and is called "Negin poushal" in Iranian scale.
+This type is also of high quality and falls into Category I grade, but priced lower.

 This kind includes red stigmas with 2 - 5 mm yellow style thread.
-The color strength is about 180 - 200 USP or even more.
-So according to ISO standard for Saffron (internati-onal standard organization) it's usually classified in to ISO category I or II.
-"Poushal" means massive for its volume resulted from the time and method of harvesting.
-"Poushal" has the same power of coloring and aroma as "All red filaments" type and it usually use for fantasy and luxury packaging.
+The color strength is about 180 - 200 USP.
+According to ISO standard it is usually classified into ISO Category II and corresponds to “Poushal” in Iranian grading.
+"Poushal" means massive for its volume resulted from time and method of harvesting.

 This kind usually contains whole natural threads of saffron (red and yellow parts) which is bunched and tied with a string.
-The Coloring strength of Dasteh is usually about 140-160 USP and classified in to ISO ategory II or III.
+The coloring strength is usually about 140-160 USP and it is classified into ISO Category III, or “Dasteh” in Iranian grading.

 This kind include only the yellow parts of saffron threads with a length of 5 to 15 mm (style).
-Risheh Saffron contains a good aroma but low coloring strength, so in addition to cooking, it is used in medical industries.
+This category Saffron contains a good aroma but low coloring strength, so in addition to cooking, it is used in medical industries.
+Corresponds to “Risheh” or “Sefideh” Saffron in Iranian grading.

 Saffron Health Benefits